arkency/posts/posts/2017-10-06-custom-application-configuration-variables-in-rails-4-and-5.md

 ---
-title: "Custom application configuration variables in Rails 4 and 5"
 created_at: 2017-09-16 12:39:49 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'rails', 'configuration' ]
 newsletter: arkency_form
 ---

+# Custom application configuration variables in Rails 4 and 5

 You probably know that you can configure Rails in `config/application.rb` and `config/environments/development.rb` etc. But you can also leverage that for configuring your own custom settings for your application.